vertica/spark-connector/examples/scala/README.md

       .appName("Vertica-Spark Connector Scala Example")
       .getOrCreate()
 ```

 Then, to start the example use `sbt` to start the sbt server.
-To run the example, use `run <example-name>`
+To run the example, use `run <EXAMPLE_NAME>`

 ### Debugging

 You can debug the examples through JVM remote debugging.
 If using sbt, start with sbt server with `sbt -jvm-debug localhost:5005`.
 If submitting to our standalone cluster, use `submit-examples-debug.sh` which will also open a remote debug port on `localhost:5005`.
 The process will wait for a connection before continuing.

 Then, configure your IDE to connect to the remote debug address above.